garlicG/CutinManagerPlugin/CutinAppSupport/README.md

-4. Create CutinEngine for simple animation
+4. Create CutinEngine with simple animation
 --

 `CutinEngine` is abstract class to set layout and show animation.
 You must to call `finishCutin()` when animation end.